 Best Places to Visit in Costa Rica

-La Fortuna is a small town situated in San Carlos in the Alajuela province of Costa Rica.
-Just a few minutes away from this lively town stands Costa Rica's most active volcano: the majestic Arenal!
-The Arenal Volcano is a regularly spewing smoke and ashes.
-At the base of this awesome conic-shaped volcano, travelers will find the Arenal Lake which is the second largest manmade lake in Central America.
+La Fortuna is a small town in the province of Alajuela and just a few minutes away stands Costa Rica's most visited volcano: the Arenal Volcano.
+The Arenal Volcano is a conic -shaped volcano that is regularly spewing smoke and ashes.
+At the base travelers will find the Arenal Lake and hiking trails.

-Corcovado National Park is located in the south of the Puntarenas province in Costa Rica.
-This conservation area has been declared as 'one of the most biologically intense places on earth' by the National Geographic Magazine for having one of the tallest rainforests in the world and for being the house of many of the country's rare and endangered mammal and bird species.
-Corcovado features thirteen major ecosystems that range from mangrove swamps, lagoons, beaches, freshwater swamps and primary rain forest.
+Corcovado National Park is located in the south of Puntarenas, in Osa Peninsula.
+This conservation area has been declared as 'one of the most biologically intense places on earth' by the National Geographic Magazine for featuring thirteen major ecosystems that range from mangrove swamps, lagoons, beaches, freshwater swamps and primary rain forest.
 Over 41,000 hectares protect around 140 different mammal species and 400 bird species.
-Located in the Osa Peninsula, this national park is one of the most remote and largest parks in Costa Rica.

 Location and Map

 Costa Rica is divided into seven provinces: San José, Alajuela, Cartago, Heredia, Puntarenas, Guanacaste and Limón.
 The Caribbean Sea is to the east and the Pacific Ocean is to the west.